 In this movie, Eilish’s interactions are small enough for people to see.

-“Blurry,” which was directed by R.J.
-Cutler (“The War Room,” “The September Issue”) in a very casual way, doesn’t tell a story about Eilish.
+R.J.
+Cutler (“The War Room,” “The September Issue”) directed “Blurry” in a very casual manner, which doesn’t tell a story about Eilish.
 Instead, it just sits back and waits for one to happen.

 Which it does, of course.
 Her 2019 debut album, “When We All Fall Asleep, Where Do We Go?,” is the result of many home bedroom recording sessions with her brother, Finneas, who makes all of her music.